learn-co-curriculum/java-mod-5-jdbc-object-mapping/README.md

 between a relational data model and an object-oriented data model.

-In a subsequent lesson we will work with the **Jakarta Persistence API (JPA)**, which is a standard specification that defines how an ORM should interact with a relational database.
+In a subsequent lesson we will work with the **Jakarta Persistence API (JPA)**, which is a standard specification that defines how an ORM should interact with a database.
 In this lesson we will cover a very simple implementation of persistence that will let us save an `Employee` class instance to a table, and subsequently create an `Employee` class instance by querying and retrieving a row of data from the table.